Effective Relief from the Pain of a

 Are you in pain?

 At Pain Management Specialists of New York, we focus our entire practice on helping patients minimize and manage all types of pain, including the pain caused by a herniated disc.
-Our founder and primary care provider, Dr. Ari Lerner, offers patients more than 20 years of experience effectively treating pain.
+Our lead pain managements specialist, Dr. Ari Lerner, has over two decades of experience effectively treating all types of pain, including the pain caused by disc problems.
 Dr. Lerner is board-certified in both pain management and anesthesiology by the American Board of Anesthesiology.
-We have four convenient offices across the greater New York City metropolitan area, with a fully accredited surgical suite in our state-of-the-art facilities.
-We understand that your time is valuable and are proud of our excellent record for seeing patients in a timely manner.

 Herniated-disc